 - 1. Initialize parallel environment with psb_init - 2.
-Initialize index space with psb_cdall - Loop over the topology of the discretization mesh and build the descriptor with psb_cdins; - 4.
-Assemble the descriptor with psb_cdasb; - Allocate the sparse matrices and dense vectors with; psb_spall and psb_geall; - 6.
-Loop over the time steps: - (a) If after first time step, reinitialize the sparse matrix with psb_sprn; also zero out the dense vectors; - (b) Loop over the mesh, generate the coefficients and insert/update them with psb_spins and psb_geins; - (c) Assemble with psb_spasb and psb_geasb; - (d) - (e) Choose the preconditioner to be used with prec%init and prec%set, and build it with prec%build; - (f) Call one of the iterative drivers with the method of choice, e.g. psb_krylov with bicgstab.
+Initialize index space with psb_cdall - 3.
+Loop over the topology of the discretization mesh and build the descriptor with psb_cdins - 4.
+Assemble the descriptor with psb_cdasb - 5.
+Allocate the sparse matrices and dense vectors with psb_spall and psb_geall - 6.
+Loop over the time steps: - (a) If after first time step, reinitialize the sparse matrix with psb_sprn; also zero out the dense vectors; - (b) Loop over the mesh, generate the coefficients and insert/update them with psb_spins and psb_geins - (c) Assemble with psb_spasb and psb_geasb - (d) Choose and build preconditioner with prec%init and prec%build - (e) Call the iterative method of choice, e.g. psb_bicgstab